Ownasaurus/USBtoN64v2/README.md

 - Wired Xbox One

 ## Setting the controls:
-1) Press the blue button.
-A new LED (light) should light up solid when you go into "set controls" mode, and it should turn off when you finish setting the controls correctly.
+1) Press the blue button on the Nucleo or the only button on the custom PCB.
+A new green LED (light) should light up solid when you go into "set controls" mode, and it should turn off when you finish setting the controls correctly.
-2) Press the buttons in the following order depending on which device is plugged in.
+2) Press the buttons in the appropriate order depending on which device is plugged in.
 For Xbox and PS, you also need to set range and deadzone.
 Please see below for instructions.
-3) (optional) Press the blue button again at any time to exit “set controls” mode early if you make a mistake.
+3) (optional) Press the same button again at any time to exit “set controls” mode early if you make a mistake.

 ### Xbox / Playstation:
 DPAD_UP, DPAD_DOWN, DPAD_LEFT, DPAD_RIGHT, BUTTON_START, BUTTON_B, BUTTON_A, C_UP, C_DOWN, C_LEFT, C_RIGHT, BUTTON_L, BUTTON_R, BUTTON_Z